 The first thing is that you can store the data you want to keep (memories of families, important documents, etc.) on a hard disk or better yet a USB drive (you can select your needs in terms of capacity but Don’t hesitate to take a bigger one, doubling the capacity isn’t expensive …).
 Remember that a “End of World” disaster situation is the most feared, it is also the least likely and there is a good chance that you will find a stable situation after a few days, weeks or months .

 Then, if you do not want to go with your laptop (if you wish I advise you to protect it very well ), you can get a e-reader .
 It is for me really a super, super object (that of Amazon or another, I know only that of Amazon personally) because:

 - It allows me to read in all the conditions (very strong luminosity, absence of light) without you to locate (no powerful backlight like on a computer)

 - It is very simple put documents on (There are many guides like this )

-- You can charge it with a No products found. if needed
+- You can charge it with a solar charger if needed

 The idea is not to put all the documents you want to keep in the long term, but rather the documents you want to have available during the crisis period: information allowing you to increase your chances of survival, To locate, etc. Again, do not hesitate to put a lot of information.
 Consider naming and storing your documents quickly and easily.
 If you have a scanner, do not hesitate to scan paper documents to integrate them with your reader.
 Obviously, do not forget to protect your reading device from shocks and moisture so that it always works when you need it😉